Treatments to combat seasonal depression

 - they can include selective serotonin reuptake inhibitors (SSRIs), such as sertraline and fluoxetine

-- if you don’t respond to SSRIs or can’t take them, bupropion may also be used.
-This increases a brain chemical called dopamine, which is involved in calming and pleasure sensations
+- if you don’t respond to SSRIs or can’t take them, bupropion may also be used, but it’s only available for this condition in some countries.
+This increases a brain chemical called dopamine, which is involved in calming and pleasure sensations.

 Psychotherapy